0x644BE25/Syrah_manuscript/running_Syrah.md

 ## Generating Plots

 Ensure that all of your counts files are in a directory together named `data` and that their names match those of [the counts files in this repo](https://github.com/0x644BE25/Syrah_manuscript/tree/main/data).
-Don't worry about filtering to a minimum of 10 UMIs -- the script `generate_plots_and_xlsx.R` will handle that for you.
-Simply open that script, modify the `setwd()` command as needed, and run.
+Don't worry about filtering to a minimum of 10 UMIs -- [the script `generate_plots_and_xlsx.R`](https://github.com/0x644BE25/Syrah_manuscript/blob/main/generate_plots_and_xlsx.R) will handle that for you.
+Simply open your copy of the script, modify the `setwd()` command as needed, and run.